mpenet/jet/README.md

 param as your main app ring handler (coming from whatever routing lib you might use).

-In the options the `:websockets` value takes a map of path to handlers.
+In the options the `:websocket-handler` value takes a normal ring handler

-The websocket handlers receive a map that hold 3 core.async channels and the underlying WebSocketAdapter instance for potential advanced uses.
+The websocket handlers receive a ring request map + 3 core.async channels and the underlying WebSocketAdapter instance for potential advanced uses.

 * `ctrl` will receive status messages such as `[::error e]` `[::close reason]`